A. The maiden describes a restoration of their love relationship.

 i.
 “Suggestions of some sort of sword dance or celebration of bloody military victory seem out of place here.”
 (Carr)

 ii.
-“In v.13 the bride responds to the guests who want to see her.
+“In Song of Solomon 6:13 the bride responds to the guests who want to see her.
 She is modestly reluctant.
 She questions their desire.
 If she wonders why anyone would want to see her, she is to get an answer from her lover.
 The next unit is his description of her charms.”
 (Kinlaw)

 ©2018 David Guzik – No distribution beyond personal use without permission